 Intent

-Primary Science is concerned with the development of process skills and concepts that draw upon these natural interests and abilities.
-At Leamington, our pupils are given opportunities to observe, investigate, experiment, discover and communicate their ideas in a variety of ways enabling them to learn about the way things are and why they behave as they do.
+Primary Science focuses on the development of knowledge and understanding of scientific objectives, whilst developing scientific skills that draw upon the natural interests and abilities of children.
+Our pupils are given opportunities to observe, investigate, experiment, discover and communicate their ideas in a variety of ways enabling them to learn about the way things are and why they behave as they do.
 We have designed an ambitious curriculum to provide children with the knowledge and cultural capital they need to succeed in the world.
 We strive to deliver the foundations of skills, attitudes, knowledge and understanding that will enable all of our children to understand the world around them.
 Our curriculum is planned and sequenced to combine sufficient knowledge and skills for future learning and employment.
 We aim to inspire our future thinkers, innovators and problems solvers.
-Every child is a scientist and promote a love of science.
+Every child is a scientist and we encourage children to explore their natural wonders while promoting a love of science.
 We aim to provide a broad and balanced curriculum across key stages.
-We explore and research a diverse group of scientists relevant to each topic.
-Science plays an important role in so many careers – we have invited a variety of professionals into our classrooms to share their job roles and enlighten children in how Science can be useful in the real world.
-We have had visits from physiotherapists, electricians, student surgeons and an eye doctor.

 Documentation: